 Momentum & Peak Performance

 One of the primary objectives of meditation is to quiet the mind.
-As we sit quietly and still, we attempt to follow a final thought to its end.
-Then allow our focus to rest – right there – on that endpoint.
+Assist us to consistently make better decisions.
+As we sit quietly and still, we attempt to follow one final thought to its completion.
+Once there, allow our focus to rest – right there – on that endpoint.
 With practice, we can maintain a relatively quiet mind for more extended periods.

-Calm your mind and prepare for an optimal state for performance; neither aggressive nor passive (neither pushy or avoidant); not meek or arrogant.
+Calm your mind, preparing yourself to experience an optimal performance state; a state that is neither aggressive nor passive (neither pushy or avoidant); not meek or arrogant.
+A state that capitalizes on the natural rhythms of our unconscious mind.
 Stress cools down and contracts our comfort zone, restricting our range of proficient behaviors.
 Meditation usually warms up our comfort zone.
 As it relaxes, it expands.
 As a pleasant result, we have optimized our ability to do more of what works.